Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 ## Sharpe Ratio

-The Sharpe ratio is a measure of risk-adjusted return, which is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
-It's a good measure to compare different strategies or portfolios, the higher the Sharpe ratio, the better the risk-adjusted return.
-What this chatgpt verbiage is saying is that the sharpe ratio compares your return to something risk-free, divided by the volatility.
+*The Sharpe ratio is a measure of risk-adjusted return, which is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
+It's a good measure to compare different strategies or portfolios, the higher the Sharpe ratio, the better the risk-adjusted return.*<br> ^What this chatgpt verbiage is saying is that the sharpe ratio compares your return to something risk-free, divided by the volatility.
 To maximize the sharpe ratio, you want to maximize your return against the default risk-free and minimize your volatility.
 It makes more sense to use this ratio to compare 2 strats rather than a standalone number. <br>

 We can start by computing few useful stats :